skillitzimberg/mern-docker-auth/README.md

 ### Project goals:
 * Learn more about good architecture and design
+* Practice clean architecture
 * Learn microservices/SOA
 * Become more fluent with Docker
 * Get comfy with Mongo
-* Practice building an API's
+* Practice building API's
 * Learn authorization more thoroughly
 * Relearn TypeScript
-* Get familiar with linting
+* Make linting a habit
 * Practice testing & TDD
 * Practice React and UI/UX
 * Work on documentation skills